Thomas Nánabeszter: Career and landholdings

 Thomas first appeared in contemporary records following the death of his father sometime between 1268 and 1270.
-He inherited Michael's landholdings in Berki, Érd, Sóskút and Tárnok (Deszka), which laid in Pest and Fejér counties along the right bank of river Danube.
+He inherited Michael's landholdings in Berki, Érd, Sóskút and Tárnok (Deszka), which lay in Pest and Fejér counties along the right bank of the river Danube.
 During the first years, until 1274, his name was mentioned alongside his uncle Stephen.
-They possessed portions in Keszi too by 1270, where they were also involved in lawsuit with local nobles.
+They possessed portions of Keszi too by 1270, where they were also involved in lawsuits with local nobles.
 Between 1270 and 1272, they proved their right to their estate in Érd, when King Stephen V donated the whole Érd island to his faithful royal armors.
 Stephen and Thomas complained in 1274, that their village Varsány was destroyed.
-They got remedy for the destruction of their village if they take the oath to make a complaint about the authenticity of it before the collegiate chapter in Székesfehérvár.
+They got a remedy for the destruction of their village if they took the oath to make a complaint about the authenticity of it before the collegiate chapter in Székesfehérvár.
 After the death of Stephen around 1275, Thomas became head of the Berki family.

 In June 1278, Thomas and his brother Lawrence managed to obtain further territories in Érd, namely the then uninhabited land of royal armor-bearers, which they were granted by King Ladislaus IV.
 By the 1280s, Thomas became a prestigious landlord in the region, who endeavored to form his estates into single coherent areas in Central Hungary, southwest of the capital Buda – continuing the late Michael's political orientation.
 As the last living secular member of the kindred, he inherited and possessed in one person all the acquisitions of the kindred.
-His local influence and wealth are well illustrated by a letter of Archbishop Lodomer, who requested him to take Michael, the abbot of Csanád (today Cenad, Romania) under his patronage.
+His local influence and wealth are well illustrated by a letter from Archbishop Lodomer, who requested him to take Michael, the abbot of Csanád (today Cenad, Romania) under his patronage.
 Thomas was also styled as comes in the letter, whose year of issue is uncertain (according to historian János Karácsonyi, it was written around 1285).